Guischweizer/Guischweizer/README.md

   </a>
 </p> -->

-- 🌱 I’m currently learning **Cyber Security, and improving myself as a Frontend Engineer**
+- 🌱 I’m currently working as a backend senior engineer :

-- 📝 I want to start writing articles at [https://jesuisgui.tech/](https://jesuisgui.tech/)

-- 💬 Ask me about **React, Frontend Development, cyber security stuff, to be fair, ask me about anything.
-I would love to get some answers for you.**

 - 📫 How to reach me **guilherme.schweizer@gmail.com**